Jayuya Uprising

-The Jayuya Uprising, also known as Jayuya Revolt or Cry of Jayuya (Grito de Jayuya), was a Nationalist insurrection that took place on October 30, 1950, in the town of Jayuya, Puerto Rico.
-The insurrection, led by Blanca Canales, was one of the multiple insurrections that occurred throughout Puerto Rico on that day against the Puerto Rican government supported by the United States.
-The insurrectionists were opposed to US sovereignty over Puerto Rico.
+The Jayuya Uprising, also known as Jayuya Revolt or Cry of Jayuya (Grito de Jayuya), was a Nationalist revolt that took place on October 30, 1950, in the town of Jayuya, Puerto Rico.
+The revolt, led by Blanca Canales, was one of the multiple revolts that occurred throughout Puerto Rico on that day against the Puerto Rican government supported by the United States.
+The Nationalists were opposed to U.S. sovereignty over Puerto Rico.

 Events leading to the revolt

 The Puerto Rican Nationalist Party was formed in 1922 to work for Puerto Rican Independence.
 By 1930 Pedro Albizu Campos, a lawyer who was the first Puerto Rican graduate from Harvard Law School, was elected president of the party.